 Each state or city is different in factors such as economic stability, industries, and challenges.
 More importantly, some states have comprehensive state laws that go well beyond federal regulations, whereas others rely heavily on federal law.
 For example, Oregon labor laws are known for being some of the most extensive, often going well above and beyond federal labor law requirements.

 As such, it's important to develop an employee handbook that will adequately cater to multiple states, should your business reside in multiple states, and update it on a recurring basis or as new laws evolve and existing laws are amended.

 Many workers are working remotely in different states than where their business is located, especially in the aftermath of COVID-19.
 These remote employees are generally subject to the labor laws of the state they reside in, but that is not always the case.
 To comply with labor laws for remote employees, here is a 30-day free trial of a remote labor law management service.

 Localization of Labor Laws and Legislation

-Various economic factors not only vary state-to-state, but may also vary in different areas of a single state state.
-Keeping with Oregon as our example, here's a few ways labor laws can vary within the state itself:
+Various economic factors not only vary state-to-state but may also vary in different areas of a single state.
+Keeping with Oregon as our example, here are a few ways labor laws can vary within the state itself: